 14. Build a Good Relationship With Your Software Vendor

 While it’s important to communicate with your teams, you’ll also want to communicate with your software vendor.
 As we mentioned above, they want you to be successful and can support you throughout the implementation process.

 At Jambo, we meet with sponsors (or champions) and other key users to go through our implementation process and tailor it for you.
 Our expert Customer Success team consider your needs and offer you advice to help you launch a successful implementation.
 We help set you and your team(s) up for success with our regular support, check-ins, and education opportunities (like webinars, tip emails and resources).
 This personalized support is just one of the many benefits you get from choosing Jambo.

 So there they are—14 tips for planning a successful SRM software implementation.
 We hope they help you get ready for a great implementation so you and your team(s) can hit the ground running.
 Best of luck with your new SRM software!

 Learn More About Jambo

 At Jambo, your success is our top priority, and we know it all starts with a great implementation.
 To help you and your team(s) prepare for using your new software, we offer an easy 5-step implementation process and ongoing support from our Customer Success team to help you reach your goals.
-If you’d like to learn more about the Jambo and if it’s the right fit for you, sign up for a team demo.
+If you’d like to learn more about the Jambo book a 15-minute discovery call with a Jambo expert.